-Each battery bank is wired to a battery selector switch located under the chart table.
-A circuit breaker "DC Main" on the battery switch panel connects the batteries to the electrical system.
-The batteries supply power, first to the battery selector switch then to the 12 Volt DC Panel which distributes power to such equipment as cabin lights, instruments, and accessories.
+A circuit breaker on the battery switch panel connects the battery to the electrical system.
+The batteries supply power, first to the battery selector switch then to the DC side of the main distribution panel.
+From these panels, power is distributed to such equipment as cabin lights, instruments, and accessories.